-DfE guidance on exclusion procedures:
+DfE guidance on suspension or permanent exclusion procedures:

-The governing board has a duty to consider parents' representations about exclusion (DfE 2017).
+The governing board has a duty to consider parents' representations about suspension or permanent exclusion (DfE 2023).
 The requirements on a governing board to consider suspension depend upon a number of factors.
 These requirements are illustrated by the flow diagram overleaf.

-On return from a fixed-term exclusion the VPP and/or RSL will lead a reintegration meeting.
+On return from a fixed-term suspension the VPP and/or RSL will lead a reintegration meeting.
 This will cover reasons for the sanction, education about moving forward and an element of restorative practice.
+Where the duration of a suspension exceeds 3 days, the Principal or her representative will lead the reintegration.
 A Pastoral Support Plan will be set up and/or reviewed to monitor the improvements and actions needed.

-3.5 Suspensions and permanent exclusions:
+3.5 Suspensions and permanent exclusions: (DfE September 2023)